-If you've got more than one pension savings pot or if pension sharing orders or protected lifetime allowances apply to your pension savings, it's important to check if these limits might affect your pension saving decisions.
+If you've got more than one pension savings pot or if pension sharing orders or protected allowances apply to your pension savings, it's important to check if these limits might affect your pension saving decisions.
 If they do, you might want to take independent financial advice.
+Please see 'Options in retirement' for more information.